You can use a teabag 1-2 times.

 The process is pretty simple – as a tea bag steeps, diffusion takes place.
-The tannin molecules within the tea bag move from an area of higher concentration to a lower one.
+The tannin molecules in the tea leaves move from an area of higher concentration to a lower one.

 This means that when you remove your tea bag from the cup after the first steeping, it has lost a certain amount of tannins.

-Nevertheless, it still contains a certain percentage of tannins.
+Nevertheless, it still contains a certain percentage of these components.
 As such, it is capable of adding more color and flavor to future cups of water.

 Believe it or not, scientists experimented on the rate of diffusion among loose leaf teas and tea bags.

 They discovered was that the size of the tea leaf matters.

-Smaller tea bags result in an increased rate of diffusion.
+Smaller tea leaves result in an increased rate of diffusion.
 Essentially, they release their tannins more readily.

-This is important because certain cheaper tea bags use fannings in their bags.
-Due to this, fewer tannins remain in the bag after single steeping.
+This is important because certain cheaper tea bags use fannings ro tea dust in their bags.
+Due to this, fewer of these components remain in the bag after single steeping.